Navezjt/talk-to-chatgpt/README.md

 # Change log

+Version 2.6.1 - June 3rd, 2023
+* Fixed: major issue with ChatGPT page update preventing from sending the prompt (#127, #128, #129, #130, #131)
+* Fixed: saving settings wasn't working when the list of system text-to-speech voices was empty (#125)

-Version 2.6.0 - April 29th, 2023 (pending Chrome and Edge store validation)
+Version 2.6.0 - April 29th, 2023
 * New: ElevenLabs API support (#70, #41, #34)
 * Updated: beep tone at the start instead of saying 'OK', so as to avoid consuming ElevenLabs quota
 * Fixed: stability improvements

-Version 2.5.0 - April 25th, 2023 (pending Edge store validation)
+Version 2.5.0 - April 25th, 2023
 * New: beep tones when pausing and unpausing (#83)
 * Updated: the pause word will work even when spoken twice instead of once, to tackle issue with the speech recognition API
 * Updated: settings menu divided into sections